smapiot/piral/docs/specs/pilet-specification.md

 ## Package Keys

-The following package keys are either already officially introduced by NPM and reused, or introduced only for usage in Piral.
+The following package keys are either already officially introduced by npm and reused, or introduced only for usage in Piral.

 ### `name`

-The `name` property is a standard NPM field that is required for a pilet.
+The `name` property is a standard npm field that is required for a pilet.

 The property defines the unique identifier of the pilet.

 ### `version`

-The `version` property is a standard NPM field that is required for a pilet.
+The `version` property is a standard npm field that is required for a pilet.

 The property defines the unique version of the pilet.
 It needs to adhere to the semantic versioning specification.

 ### `description`

-The `description` property is a standard NPM field that is optional for a pilet.
+The `description` property is a standard npm field that is optional for a pilet.

 The property describes the contents and functionality of the given pilet.